Some dancing, general chaos, four times the fun, a glamorous silhouette, shooting in the woods, sweetness and strength, and piggybacking.

 “Scribe 2001” was a P-Money track (and the opening track on his debut album) but the song was undeniably about the young rapper Scribe.
 The early 2000s were good for Scribe, the golden years before things started to get complicated.
 With P-Money’s sophisticated beats, “Scribe 2001” is an introduction to this fresh MC who had a way with words.

-The video is incredibly low budget and was made by P-Money himself.
+The video is incredibly low-budget and was made by P-Money himself.
 There’s even a brief shot of him reflected in a mirror as he films Scribe, holding the tiniest of video cameras.
-If P-Money is ever in the shot, the camera is stationery.
+If P-Money is ever in the shot, the camera is stationary.

 The video begins with the duo and pals in a car on a rainy afternoon.
 They have the freshly released CD single of the track and they blast it in the car stereo, relishing this moment of awesomeness.
 The video then has a quick montage of New Zealand music personalities of the era – there’s Otis and Slave, Jane Yee, DJ Sir-Vere and Che Fu.
 And then here’s Scribe telling us his story’s just begun, implying he’s the logical next step in that line-up.